Student Financial Aid

 The Financial Aid Academic Review Committee will consider the appeal and notify the student of the decision in writing.
-Notification will occur no later than fifteen days after the FAFSA is on file, the Financial Aid Suspension Appeal Form and Academic Plan are received from the student, after all semester grades are in, whichever is later.
+Notification will occur no later than fifteen days after the FAFSA is on file, the Financial Aid Suspension Appeal Form and Academic Plan are received, or after all semester grades are in, whichever is later.
 If the appeal is approved but the student’s financial aid eligibility has not yet been determined, requested documents must be submitted in a timely manner and must be reviewed in order for the financial aid eligibility to be determined.

 Academic Plan(Probation) Status